dbayardAWS/intro-data-lake/moreRedshift/psql.md

 ![screenshot](images/prereq2.png)

-* In the terminal, paste and run the following code to setup the boto3 and java 1.8 environment.
+* In the terminal, paste and run the following code to install the psql database client as well as some Amazon Redshift utility scripts.

 ```
 git clone https://github.com/awslabs/amazon-redshift-utils.git